 9.8.3 In the event that a Board position has no eligible nominee following the first Ordinary General Assembly, the position may be filled by appointment by the incoming Board, per Article 9.12, and the members shall be notified.

-9.9 Voting for Board members will be by a show of hands, electronic or oral ballot at the second Ordinary General Assembly of each Congress, unless a secret ballot is requested by at least one Member.
-At the discretion of the Board and where possible through secure electronic means, advance votes will be counted for members who are unable to attend an Ordinary General Assembly and vote in person.
+9.9 Voting for Board members during the second Ordinary General Assembly of each Congress (as per 9.8.2) will be by a show of hands, electronic or oral ballot, unless a secret ballot is requested by at least one member.

 9.9.1 The person with the most votes for each office shall be declared elected to the position.
 In the event of two or more nominees receiving the same number of votes for the same position, the vote for that office shall be taken again by in-person votes at the second Ordinary General Assembly until a clear winner is found.

-9.9.2 If, for any reason, an Ordinary General Assembly does not take place, the election will be conducted by postal ballot and electronic ballot, at the time when the Ordinary General Assembly should have been held.
+9.9.2 If, for any reason, an Ordinary General Assembly does not take place, the election will be conducted by electronic ballot, at the time when the Ordinary General Assembly should have been held.

 9.10 The position of a Board member shall become vacant if: